 “I’m very happy that my bird Baffler has worked so well, no one wants to have bird’s dying because of their boat wires it’s very satisfying to know I can prevent it” Say’s Vince

-The fishing industry are always looking for new and innovative ways to improve fisheries management, including reducing bycatch in Commonwealth managed fisheries.
+The fishing industry is always looking for new and innovative ways to improve fisheries management, including reducing bycatch in Commonwealth managed fisheries.

 Baffled Sea Birds